digitallawyer/openlegaldictionary/_definitions/immiscere.md

 ---
 title: Immiscere
 permalink: "/definitions/immiscere.html"
-body: Lat In the civil law.
+body: Lat in the civil law.
 To mix or mingle with; to meddle with; to Join wlth.
 Calvin
 published_at: '2018-07-07'
 layout: post
 ---